svlada/svlada.github.io/posts/from-zero-to-here-kotlin.md

 ## Introduction

-**Target audience** _for these series are junior developers that are fresh out of college.
-In my experience they are often lost in the beginning and don't know how to start.
+**Target audience** _Junior developers that are fresh out of college.
 I hope that these series of posts will help them along the way_.

 This article is an opinionated guide for building lightweight APIs using Spring Boot and Kotlin.
 This is the first part of the series.
 Upcoming posts will include implementation details and working samples on Github.